cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 digital twin" within the networking industry.
 This document introduces four key elements (i.e., data, models, mapping, and interfaces) to characterize the network digital twin.
-These four elements can be integrated with the network mangement system to analyze,diagnose, emulate, and control the real network.
+These four elements can be integrated into a network management system to analyze, diagnose, emulate, and control the real network.
 To that aim, a real-time and interactive mapping is required between the real network and its virtual twin network.
 Whether a Digital Twin supports all or a subset of the functions above